appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/auto-updating.md

 This automated approach ensures a smooth transition to the latest version, minimizing downtime and maximizing efficiency.

 :::caution
-The auto-update does not update the Appcircle server if there is a major AppCircle server update.
+The auto-update tool does not update the Appcircle server in the event of a major AppCircle server update.
 :::

 :::info
-The auto-update is included in App server package versions v3.16.0 and later.
+The auto-update tool is included in Appcircle Server package versions v3.16.0 and later.
 :::

-## Updating the Appcircle Server Semi-Automated
+## Updating the Appcircle Server Semi-Automatically

-For a manual yet simplified update process of the App Server, you can leverage the auto-update via a single command.
+For a manual yet simplified update process of the Appcircle Server, you can leverage the auto-update via a single command.

 The auto-update will do the following jobs automatically: